 Fun Facts - Wolfgang Amadeus Mozart

-Four of his names mean 'Beloved of God': Theophillus – Greek, Amadeus – Latin, Gottlieb - German and Jewish (Ashkenazic) and Sigismundus – Old German.
+Four of his names mean "Beloved of God": Theophillus – Greek, Amadeus – Latin, Gottlieb - German and Jewish (Ashkenazic) and Sigismundus – Old German.

-Wolfgang means 'Wolf's Path', and his friends and family called him Wolfgang or Wolferl, while in later years he signed himself as 'Wolfgang Amade'.
+Wolfgang means "Wolf's Path", and his friends and family called him Wolfgang or Wolferl, while in later years he signed himself as "Wolfgang Amade".

-There is a legend that when he was two years old he identified a pig's squeal as a G sharp.
+There is a legend that at two years of age he identified a pig's squeal as a "G sharp".

-Mozart's first concert tour was at the age of six and together with his father and sister he traveled and performed throughout his childhood, covering Europe in a coach and horses or by boat.
-There was hardly any time for studying although it did mean he learned 15 languages.
+Mozart's first concert tour was at the age of six, and together with his father and sister he traveled and performed throughout his childhood, covering Europe in a coach and horses or by boat.
+There was hardly any time for studying, although it did mean he learned 15 languages.

 He also loved mathematics and chalked numbers all over the walls and furniture of his rooms.

 He seemed to have music in his head.
 From an early age Mozart could sit in a church, listen to the music and singing, and hours later write down all the notes from memory.

 Mozart was not only a musician and composer but also an excellent, and enthusiastic, billiards player.

 Content copyright © 2021 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.